Elizabeth O’Keefe, Director

-Cristina Pora Balaceanu, Founder, Artistic Director and teacher
+Cristina Pora Balaceanu, Founder & Artistic Advisor

 As one of the top students of her graduating class, Miss Pora was awarded a full scholarship to study at the Bolshoi Theatre in Moscow where such famous teachers as Marina T. Semionava and Raisa Struchkova played an important role in her development.